dgroomes/stackoverflow-look-back/README.md

 1. Scrape your votes data from <https://stackoverflow.com>
 1. Expand the votes data into posts data using <https://data.stackexchange.com>
-1. View and search a copy of the posts data
+1. View and search the posts

+The application is made up of several distinct programs:

+1. A browser extension
+   * The code is in [`src/`](src/)
+2. A search frontend
+   * This is implemented as a React application with NextJS.
+   * The code is in [`search-ui/`](search-ui/)
+3. A search backend
+   * Algolia is used as the search back-end
+   * For local development and experimentation, these is also a Lucene-based web server in [`search-api/`](search-api/).
+     This acts as a substitute for Algolia.

-The source code is generally grouped by the execution context that the code runs in and is inviting for future additions like Manifest V3 support, or a Safari browser extension.
+The source code of the browser extension is generally grouped by the execution context that the code runs in and is inviting for future additions like Manifest V3 support, or a Safari browser extension.

 * `util/`
     * Miscellaneous utility code that is not specific to the *Look Back Tool*.